randomtruffles/Dominion_League/_posts/2021-01-28-season-44-newsletter-part-1.md

 		<li>DISSENT (truffles): It is not black-and-white what "information-revealing" means.
 League moderators should not be defining it - this should maybe be a town hall topic.<ul>		</ul></li>
 		<li>Motion to have the moderators of the highest tier divisions remind players who don't post their matches on the calendar or in #matches.<ul>	<li>YES (7 dissenting)</li>	</ul></li>
 		<li>We would like to encourage every top match to make it to the calendar so we all can watch!
 We won't have any actual enforcement beyond your moderator reminding you after you play match that wasn't on the calendar.
 With the "starting now" notifications, this will be fairly easy to see for both the mods and your divisionmates.<ul>		</ul></li>
-		<li>DISSENT (sweetjohn33): Ultimately putting matches on the calendar is a curtesy extended by the players involved, if a player doesn't want to announce their matches they shouldn't face any negative repercussions (including nagging).
+		<li>DISSENT (sweetjohn33): Ultimately putting matches on the calendar is a courtesy extended by the players involved, if a player doesn't want to announce their matches they shouldn't face any negative repercussions (including nagging).
 I would prefer only a universal emphasis on posting to the calendar and not individual prodding.<ul>		</ul></li>
 		<li>DISSENT (Rozyroz): Most players in top tiers add their matches to the calendar regardless, and if they don't, they usually just forgot to do it that match and know to do it next time, so it seems like this would just create more work of the moderators.<ul>		</ul></li>
 		<li>If the above motion passes, which "highest tier divisions" should this apply for?
 A through...
 (Vote one, we'll take the median.)<ul>	<li>A - 3<br>B - 3<br>C - 7<br>D - 1<br>E - 3<br>OK - 0</li>	</ul></li>
 		<li>At least for this first season, we should keep it small.
 It's also pretty ingrained in the habits of players in A, B and C to put matches on the calendar, so there shouldn't be too many reminders needed.<ul>		</ul></li>